← Back to 史記

 西 使

 In the twenty-sixth year, Qi's King Jian, together with his chancellor Hou Sheng, dispatched troops to guard his western border and refused contact with Qin.
-Qin sent General Wang Ben to attack Qi from south of Yan and captured King Jian of Qi.
+Qin sent General Wang Ben to attack Qi from south of Yan, and he captured King Jian of Qi.

 14